-What’s the ideal size of a Contemporary Nexus Diamond?
+What’s the ideal size of a Nexus Diamond Alternative?
 We have been answering that question with our Carat Comparison looking at Round Brilliant, Princess and Oval shapes, and then our second round featuring Cushion, Emerald and Pear cuts.
 While it comes down to what you personally love, the shape of the stone, the setting and the band can all affect how big or small your center stone appears.

 These are three of our fancy cut stone shapes and how different carat weights look for each one to help guide your decision.